28 Sep Leap of Faith

-Over a year ago, writer Ed Robinson sent me an email, asking if he could send me a review copy of his book, Leap of Faith: Quit Your Job and Live on a Boat.
+Over a year ago (now several years ago), writer Ed Robinson sent me an email, asking if he could send me a review copy of his book, Leap of Faith: Quit Your Job and Live on a Boat.
 Knowing that a fair number of TBG readers are trying to do just that, I figured that there was no harm in looking.
 But, I warned Ed, I’d give an honest review — no special treatment just because I’d gotten a free book.

 He agreed and a few days later I received the book.
 And I enjoyed reading it.
 He’s on a mission to make others realize that you don’t have to be a millionaire to head off cruising.
 You just have to get more disciplined with your finances.

 Leap of Faith has 25 chapters, each 4 or 5 pages long and presenting either a slice of life aboard a boat or a piece of the plan to make it come true.
 If you’re just starting to explore the dream of heading off into the sunset on a boat, it’s a nice road map of the nuts and bolts of how to actually make it happen.

 On the other hand, if you’ve been reading up for a while, you may have already heard some of the advice other places — but hearing it again can’t hurt, right?The real difference between this book and others I’ve read is that by alternating chapters on how to do it — which admittedly involves giving some stuff up — with bits of what cruising is like, the tradeoffs become real.
 You see what you’re gaining in exchange for what you’re giving up.
 Keeping the end in sight is key for making the decisions every day to make it happen.

 And as it says on the back cover: They gave up everything and now they have it all.

 - $3.99 for Kindle (you don’t need a Kindle; there’s a Kindle app for most laptops, tablets and smartphones)